 Eliminate chapped lips!

 I obsess over Image Skincare’s Ormedic Balancing Lip Enhancement Complex (it’s got good anti-aging properties if you are worried your lip line will end up looking like a dog’s bum).
-At the lower end of the price spectrum Eco Store and EOS lip balms are shit hot, as is good old fashioned paw paw cream (the latter is currently on my bedside table as it also soothes the mosquito bites I got from drinking wine at a friend’s house on Friday night at dusk, whilst wearing shorts and jandals: Amateur mistake).
+At the lower end of the price spectrum Eco Store’s lip balms are shit hot, as is Trilogy’s Everything Balm.

 So there we have it: The ins and outs of lip liner.
 Are you convinced?
 Gonna give lip liner a whirl?
 Or if you are already a convert, what’s your must have lip liner colour?